 This consultant, Dr Brown, was helpful in that she identified the onset of my symptoms in May 1990 as being typical of a fracture.
-Spines affected by Scheuermann's Disease are vulnerable to early degeneration, and of course I had already suffered from a number of unexpected fractures in the past.
-The most likely cause of these was the fact that I lack the enzyme to digest cows' milk.
+Spines affected by Scheuermann's Disease (kypho-scoliosis) are vulnerable to early degeneration, and of course I had already suffered from a number of unexpected fractures in the past.
+One possible cause of these was the fact that I lack the enzyme to digest cows' milk.
 This meant that my diet was calcium-deficient until the condition was diagnosed in my early 20s, after which I began to take nutritional supplements and to monitor my diet closely.
 However, by 2010 it seemed likely that I have a mild genetic collagen disorder too, as I have also developed chronic tendinosis in both hands and wrists and my right shoulder and hip in addition to the ongoing pain around my spine.
 A collagen disorder would also explain the development of my spinal curvature in the first place, as well as my extreme short sight and astigmatism, and possibly the much longer time it takes my body to rid itself of infection than other people's.

 Dr Brown was unhelpful, though, in that she failed to recognise the resulting chronic pain as a medical rather than a psychological condition.
 She therefore discharged me rather than administering the rheumatological screening and MRI scan that Mr Crock had recommended.
 (I did not see another consultant until the late noughties, and have still never received the screening or scan.)
-The friend who accompanied me to the appointment also felt that Dr Brown was homophobic - I had begun to live as a lesbian in 1997 - and that this had affected her treatment of me.
-But it is also true that rheumatology clinics are under enormous pressure, not least from elderly people in need of urgent joint replacements, so there is little time within a burdened National Health Service for treating people with conditions that are benign but largely untreatable, and that are being managed well by the patient concerned.
+The friend who accompanied me to the appointment felt that Dr Brown was homophobic - I had begun to live as a lesbian in 1997 - and that this had affected her treatment of me.
+But it is also true that rheumatology clinics are under enormous pressure, not least from elderly people in need of urgent joint replacements, so there is little time within a burdened National Health Service for treating people with conditions that are benign and largely untreatable.

-By the time I saw Dr Brown, I had also become very unwell following a series of discriminatory incidents at a trade union conference in Ireland, and this began a round of visits to a series of doctors across London for matters unrelated to my spinal condition.
+By the time I saw Dr Brown, I had also become very unwell following a series of discriminatory incidents at a trade union conference in Ireland in April 2000, and this began a round of visits to a series of doctors across London for matters unrelated to my spinal condition.
 My initial symptoms included hearing loss, loss of visual focus, loss of short-term memory, serious cognitive problems and high blood pressure.
 I was also collapsing several times a day, when I apparently became very grey and clammy and was unable to function.
 All I remember was feeling exceptionally unwell, although when my GP came in at the tail end of one attack he found that my pulse was 'dropping off'.

 My GP therefore referred me urgently to a cardiologist to discover what effect the illness was having on my heart, but the pressures on the NHS were such that even an emergency appointment took four months to come through.
-By the time that I was tested at Newham General Hospital, beginning in autumn 2000 and continuing until summer 2001, I was reassured the illness had left no permanent after-effects on my heart.
-However, it was too late to tell what the effects had been at the time.
-By summer 2001 the episodes of collapse had also resolved themselves, although I was still prone to becoming unwell very quickly with no warning or apparent trigger and this has continued.
+By the time that I was tested at Newham General Hospital, beginning in autumn 2000 and continuing until summer 2001, I was reassured that the illness had left no permanent after-effects on my heart.
+However, it was too late to tell what the effects had been at the time - or the cause.
+By summer 2001 the episodes of collapse had also resolved themselves, although I was still prone to becoming unwell very quickly with no warning or apparent trigger, and this has continued.

 My hearing continued to improve slowly, and was first monitored at Newham General Hospital in autumn 2000, when it was found to be at the bottom of the normal range (it had previously been tested as being at the top of the range following an ear infection in the early 1990s).
-I was left with problems in focusing on sound against background noise.
+I was left with problems in focusing on sound against background noise and understanding unfamiliar voices.
 This was eventually diagnosed at the Royal London Hospital as Obscure Auditory Disorder (OAD), and I received training in lipreading and other strategies and techniques which proved very helpful in overcoming this problem to some extent.